wavim/crappy-calculator/README.md

 - The parser is responsible for constructing an Abstract Syntax Tree from the tokens.
 - The evaluator is responsible for recursively evaluating the final expression value of the tree.

+> The evaluator ultimately relies on JS,
+> and is thus prone to all precision errors in JS.

-Brackets in the calculator is always ( and ), with numerals essentially anything:
+Brackets in the calculator are always ( and ), with numerals essentially anything:
 1, 2.3, 0.05, 7.4e10, 10E-8, 0.1e+2 etc.